footcricket05/Pixie/README.md

-# 🎙️ Pixel: Python Voice Assistant
+# 🎙️ Pixie: Python Voice Assistant

-Pixel Voice Assistant is a Python-based voice assistant that allows you to interact with your computer using voice commands.
+Pixie Voice Assistant is a Python-based voice assistant that allows you to interact with your computer using voice commands.
 You can ask for the time, search the web, get information from Wikipedia, open websites, and more.

 ## Table of Contents
 - [Getting Started](#getting-started)